pawelbubacz/REST_API/README.md

 ```

 2. Configure Database Credentials:
-- Instead of editing credentials in the code, create a `.env` file in your project root with the following content:
+- Create a `.env` file in your project root with the following content:
 ```
 DB_USER=your_user
 DB_PASSWORD=your_password